quietfanatic/rvbench/README.md

   However the combination of fusing and ILP is only possible if some or all of the instructions are in compressed format, since the fetcher can only fetch around 8 bytes at a time (2 uncompressed instructions).
-In the rare case where all 4 instructions are compressed, a fused unit can pair with another fused unit, bringing the IPC up to 4.
+In the rare case where all 4 instructions are compressed, a fused unit can run in parallel with another fused unit, bringing the IPC up to 4.
 This can only happen if the immediates fit in bits 0x0003f03f (0x0001f01f for positive numbers).
 - Only one canonical nop can be executed per cycle, including compressed nops.
   This is likely because the nop is taken at face value as "addi x0,x0,0", which both reads and writes the x0 register, so there is a false dependency between